 Beta testing definition

-Beta testing is also known as beta site testing or field testing.
-In beta testing, an advanced version of the application is released to a set of potential end users.
-The users will test the application in their site (beta site) and provide feedback to the development team about the application's usability, functionality, performance and other quality attributes.
+It is also known as beta site testing or field testing.
+In beta testing, an advanced (stable) version of the application is released to a set of potential end users.
+The users test the application and provide feedback to the development team about the application's usability, functionality, performance and other quality attributes.

 Some features of beta testing